Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Conclusion

-One downside of our approach is its potential overconservativeness in certain scenarios, e.g.\ for moderately extreme confidence levels and some lighter-tailed data distributions.
-This is, at least in part, a consequence of our conservative CI-based solution, used to circumvent possible estimation and/or approximation biases in the peaks-over-threshold GPD estimation.
-Contrary to the finite sample properties of classical conformal prediction, the GPD relies on asymptotic results and lacks those finite sample guarantees.
-This is an unavoidable trade-off for the ability to extrapolate beyond the moderate levels for which the classical empirical-quantile-based method is feasible.
-In the general framing of this work, strict finite-sample guarantees for quantiles extrapolated beyond the data range are not theoretically possible without additional assumptions, due to the broad spectrum of potential sub-asymptotic tail behaviours \citep{ThomasThesisEVTConcentr,LhautEVTConcentr}.
+One downside of our approach is its potential overconservativeness in certain scenarios, e.g., for moderately extreme confidence levels and some lighter-tailed data distributions.
+This is, at least in part, a consequence of our conservative CI-based solution, used to circumvent possible estimation and approximation biases in the GPD estimation.
+Moreover, peaks-over-threshold approaches rely on asymptotic properties.
+Thus, our approach lacks the finite-sample guarantees of classical conformal prediction.
+However, this is an unavoidable tradeoff for the ability to extrapolate beyond the moderate levels for which the classical empirical-quantile-based methods are feasible.
+In fact, obtaining finite-sample bounds for quantiles extrapolated beyond the data range is not theoretically possible without additional assumptions on the data distribution~\citep{BoucheronThomasConcentration,ThomasThesisEVTConcentr,LhautEVTConcentr}.
+A similar tradeoff exists in conformal prediction for conditional coverage, which is impossible to ensure on finite samples, resulting in the formulation of asymptotic conditional coverage guarantees as an alternative \citep{LeiWassermanConformalLocalAsymptotic}.